NET WORTH: $20.7 billion

-OVERVIEW: Though Allen is uncharacteristically quiet about it, he is a strong philanthropist, appearing on the Chronicle of Philanthropy's "Philanthropy Top 50" nearly every year, and was named the most charitable living American in 2011.
-Through the Paul G. Allen Family Foundation, he has donated tens of millions annually since 1990, providing a total of more than $494 million in funding to a variety of groups, running the gamut from science and technology to medial research to arts and community-building programs.
+OVERVIEW: Paul Allen and family, through the Paul G. Allen Family Foundation, have provided a total of more than $494 million in funding to a variety of groups, running the gamut from science and technology to medial research to arts and community-building programs.
 About three-quarters of his gifts are awarded to nonprofits in the Pacific Northwest.
 The largest grants typically go to universities and research institutes, but the foundation also makes a significant number of smaller grants.

-BACKGROUND: Allen is best known as the boyhood friend of Bill Gates.
-The two took an early interest in computers, and eventually started working on software applications.
-Allen briefly attended Washington State before dropping out to take a programming job in Boston, where Gates was at Harvard.
+BACKGROUND: Paul Allen briefly attended Washington State before dropping out to take a programming job in Boston, where Bill Gates was at Harvard.
 A year later, Allen convinced Gates to drop out, and the two formed Microsoft.
 After being diagnosed, and successfully treated for Hodgkin’s lymphoma in 1982, he began to distance himself from the company, remaining on the board of directors, but not working there full time.
 He resigned his position on the board of Microsoft in 2000, and now focuses on his investments through Vulcan, Inc. Some of his investments include ownership of the NFL's Seattle Seahawks, the NBA's Portland Trailblazers, part ownership of MLS’s Seattle Sounders, and Vulcan Entertainment, which has made a number of cause-related films.
 He has also written a bestselling memoir.

 EDUCATION: Like most of his other work, Allen’s educational initiatives focus on the Pacific Northwest.
 He has donated $14 million to Washington University for computer lab, but perhaps more interesting was the $26 million gift to Washington State’s School for Global Animal Health that was made in 2010, and may signal a coming larger commitment to conservation and the environment.
 Through his foundation, he also supports public libraries, and programs for high school students in Washington and Oregon, particularly those that focus on real-world learning and community engagement.
 He also supports the Seattle Teacher Residency whose goal is to improve teacher's recruitement and retention in public schools.
 On a broader scale, he has created a free online professional development toolkit for teachers and leadership teams called Success at the Core, and his production company has recently co-produced a film called Girl Rising, which documented the struggles of girls across the world in their quest to receive an education.
 One of his priority initiative is called "Cultivating Youth" which consists of teaching responsibility, teamwork and leadership throught the operation of sustainable farm to disadvantaged youth in Washington.